“One day if I go to heaven…I’ll look around and say “It ain’t bad, but it ain’t San Francisco”.

 I didn’t always.
 Just a few years ago, I actually thought going to “The City” was a pain.
 I don’t live there.
 The drive in was okay until about King Street.
 After that… chaos.
 Traffic, jaywalkers, one-way streets, hills of Everestian proportions- it’s a miracle I survived those early trips.
 It’s even more of a miracle I kept going back.

 But go back I did, and little by little, the place grew on me.
-I learned how to slip in unnoticed, which streets made a modicum of sense, how to parallel-park at a ninety-degree angle (okay, not really- that one still scares the piss out of me.
+I learned how to slip in unnoticed, which streets made a modicum of sense, how to parallel-park at a ninety-degree angle (okay, that one still scares the shit out of me.
 Insider tip: curb your wheels).
 I found some great places to eat, and made a few friends.

 Magic can be quiet at first.